Nutrition

 How To Incorporate Olives Into Your Diet

 So, we've answered the question "Are olives healthy for you?" and know more about why they are healthy, but how can you incorporate them into your diet?
+Like all healthy foods, eating olives as they come as a snack can be a good way to add them to your diet.

-They can be added to salads, pasta sauces or creative appetizers like antipasto skewers as well.
 Olives make a tasty pizza topping too, whether that's on regular pizza or a lower-carb crustless pizza.
 Making tapenade or using chopped olives to top hummus are also delicious ideas.

 While Mediterranean recipes work best with olives, you can really add them to any dish you like for an extra hit of savory flavor.
+As covered earlier, olive oil provides many of the same healthy fats and plant compounds found in whole olives while being much lower in sodium.

-As we've covered in this article already, olive oil offers all the same health benefits of olives (while being lower in sodium); therefore, you can also turn to any recipe that features olive oil to incorporate this nutrient-dense fruit into your diet.
+Therefore, you can also turn to any recipe that features olive oil to incorporate this nutrient-dense fruit into your diet.
 From classic spaghetti aglio e olio to a more unique orange olive oil cake, there's no shortage of options!

 In all cases, remember to practice portion control as olives and olive oil are high in fat and calories, and whole olives are often high in sodium as well.